odaridavid/Clean-MVVM-ArchComponents/README.md

 interest either local data source or a remote data source.

-This layer also handles mapping of data entities to their domain representations.
+This layer also handles mapping of data entities to their domain representations which when eventually passed to the presentation layer the domain will be mapped to the presentation model.

 ## Testing

 **Naming Conventions**

-Testing has been layered out differently based on the architectural layers
+Testing has been layered out differently based on the architectural layers.

 1. Domain

-In the Domain Layer we test the Use Cases are executed and collaborators behave as expected,the repositories in this case.

-We mock the repositories and verify the expected behavior once a use case has been called to action.

-The Domain Layer Models are also tested to verify instance was created successfully with expected parameters and will also be of help in the event the model structure needs to change when mapping data.

-Utilities and Extension functions have also been fully tested for edge cases.
+In the Domain Layer the Domain Data Classes are tested since they act as the proxy to other layers a breaking change will propagate to other layers.

 2. Data